danielmonettelli/dotnetmaui-chatgpt-app-oss/README.md

 Experience natural conversations with our **ChatGPT** application, built with **.NET MAUI** for simplicity and efficiency.

+> **IMPORTANT ANNOUNCEMENT:** An ethical and responsible use of ChatGPT, an application created in .NET MAUI and based on OpenAI technology, is essential.
+Users and developers must consider the possible ethical and social impacts, working together to guarantee ethical and responsible standards such as transparency, fairness and responsibility.

 ## Instructions

 Before using the application, it is recommended to create an OpenAI account and generate your API key.
 You can manage your secret keys on the following OpenAI page.